awsdocs/amazon-ec2-user-guide/doc_source/apply_ri.md

 # How Reserved Instances are applied<a name="apply_ri"></a>

+Reserved Instances are not physical instances, but rather a billing discount that is applied to the running On\-Demand Instances in your account\.
+The On\-Demand Instances must match certain specifications of the Reserved Instances in order to benefit from the billing discount\.

-If you purchase a Reserved Instance and you already have a running instance that matches the specifications of the Reserved Instance, the billing benefit is immediately applied\.
+If you purchase a Reserved Instance and you already have a running On\-Demand Instance that matches the specifications of the Reserved Instance, the billing discount is applied immediately and automatically\.
 You do not have to restart your instances\.
-If you do not have an eligible running instance, launch an instance and ensure that you match the same criteria that you specified for your Reserved Instance\.
+If you do not have an eligible running On\-Demand Instance, launch an On\-Demand Instance with the same specifications as your Reserved Instance\.
 For more information, see [Use your Reserved Instances](using-reserved-instances.md)\.

-Reserved Instances apply to usage in the same manner, irrespective of the offering type \(Standard or Convertible\), and are automatically applied to running On\-Demand Instances with matching attributes\.
+The offering class \(Standard or Convertible\) of the Reserved Instance does not affect how the billing discount is applied\.

 ## How zonal Reserved Instances are applied<a name="apply-zonal-ri"></a>

+A Reserved Instance that is purchased to reserve capacity in a specific Availability Zone is called a zonal Reserved Instance\.
++ The Reserved Instance discount applies to matching instance usage in that Availability Zone\.
++ The attributes \(tenancy, platform, Availability Zone, instance type, and instance size\) of the running instances must match that of the Reserved Instances\.

-Reserved Instances assigned to a specific Availability Zone provide the Reserved Instance discount to matching instance usage in that Availability Zone\.
-For example, if you purchase two `c4.xlarge` default tenancy Linux/Unix Standard Reserved Instances in Availability Zone us\-east\-1a, then up to two `c4.xlarge` default tenancy Linux/Unix instances running in the Availability Zone us\-east\-1a can benefit from the Reserved Instance discount\.
-The attributes \(tenancy, platform, Availability Zone, instance type, and instance size\) of the running instances must match that of the Reserved Instances\.
+For example, if you purchase two `c4.xlarge` default tenancy Linux/Unix Standard Reserved Instances for Availability Zone us\-east\-1a, then up to two `c4.xlarge` default tenancy Linux/Unix instances running in the Availability Zone us\-east\-1a can benefit from the Reserved Instance discount\.

 ## How regional Reserved Instances are applied<a name="apply-regional-ri"></a>

-Regional Reserved Instances are purchased for a Region and provide Availability Zone flexibility\.
-The Reserved Instance discount applies to instance usage in any Availability Zone in that Region\.
+A Reserved Instance that is purchased for a Region is called a regional Reserved Instance, and provides Availability Zone flexibility\.
++ The Reserved Instance discount applies to instance usage in any Availability Zone in that Region\.

-Regional Reserved Instances also provide instance size flexibility where the Reserved Instance discount applies to instance usage within the instance family, regardless of size\.
++ The Reserved Instance discount applies to instance usage within the instance family, regardless of size—this is known as instance size flexibility\.

 **Limitations for instance size flexibility**